riteshjillewad/Logic-Building-Assignments/Assignment_01/README.md

 # 📂 List of Programs

 ### `1.
 Divide.c`
-Problem Statement: Program to divide two numbers.
+Problem Statement: Program to divide two numbers.<br>
 Description: This program performs division of two integers using a separate function.

 #### Algorithm